hebjornberg/quiz/README.md

 ![Device mockup of responsive quiz application](assets/docs/images/device-mockup.png)

 The Trivia Time application is a simple quiz application that is designed to allow the user to test their trivial knowledge with a variety of questions.
 The application involves the functions of starting the quiz, answering questions from multiple options and to see their score along with the correct answers at the end of the quiz.
 It is a front-end application built with HTML, CSS and JavaScript.
+It is a responsive application to function on different devices.

 [Link to website for Trivia Time quiz](https://hebjornberg.github.io/quiz/)